SNAP Benefits in Texas: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are designed to help you buy nutritious food for your household.
-You can purchase a wide range of grocery staples that you prepare and eat at home.
+Your SNAP benefits are meant to help you buy groceries for your household.
+You can purchase a wide variety of food items to prepare nutritious meals at home.
+These generally include:

-It is also helpful to know what you cannot buy with your EBT card.
-The benefits do not cover non-food items, alcohol, or foods sold hot and ready to eat.
+It is also important to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items or foods that are sold hot and ready to eat.
+Prohibited items include:

-Non-food items like pet foods, cleaning supplies, or cosmetics
+• Non-food items like cleaning supplies, paper products, and pet foods

 How to Manage Your SNAP Benefits